DM8tyProgrammer/mighty-articles/parsing.md

 _Scanning_ is a process of converting a stream of characters into _tokens._
 ![](https://miro.medium.com/max/1400/1*NMqJryiyOtf3s757A3xEgQ.png)
-A token represents a “concept” introduced by format.
-Logically, a token can be considered as a label assigned to one or more characters.
-From a processing point of view: A _token_ is an object, can contain _lexeme³_, location information, and more.
+A token represents a “concept” introduced by format and it token can be considered as a label assigned to one or more characters.
+From a processing point of view: A _token_ is an object, can contain type, _lexeme³_, location information, and more.

 In Java language: `if`, `while`, `int` are examples of tokens.
 In date parsing, tokens are defined by Regex; `\d{2}` (day, month), `—` (separator), `\d{4}` (year) are tokens.
 Note: Day and month are the same token type.
 A token is defined by “the pattern of characters” not by locations of characters.